 Abstract: There are two key points in J.K.
-Rowling’s “Harry Potter” series when Severus Snape’s anger seems to get the best of him and makes him act irrationally.
-The first occurs in Prisoner of Azkaban, when Sirius Black escapes right out from under Snape’s “abnormally large nose.”
-The second occurs in Order of the Phoenix in the chapter “Snape’s Worst Memory,” when Harry witnesses a memory of the Marauders humiliating a teen-aged Severus Snape.
-In this essay, I delve deeper into these crucial moments in a further exploration of the emotional state of the still-controversial Potions Master of the “Harry Potter” series, and what exactly is going through his head at these moments.
+Rowling’s Harry Potter series when Severus Snape’s anger seems to get the best of him and makes him act irrationally.
+The first occurs in Harry Potter and the Prisoner of Azkaban when Sirius Black escapes right out from under Snape’s “abnormally large nose.”
+The second occurs in Harry Potter and the Order of the Phoenix in the chapter “Snape’s Worst Memory,” when Harry witnesses a memory of the Marauders humiliating a teenage Severus Snape.
+In this essay, I delve deeper into these crucial moments in a further exploration of the emotional state of the still-controversial Potions Master of the Harry Potter series and what exactly is going through his head at these moments.

-Prisoner of Azkaban
+Harry Potter and the Prisoner of Azkaban

 The first time we see Snape utterly lose it, it’s at the end of Prisoner of Azkaban.
 He is furious for quite a large part of the evening, beginning with his dramatic entrance into the Shrieking Shack.
-When Hermione implores him to hear Sirius out, instead of his usual cutting remark, he goes into CAPS-LOCK mode (giving us, in fact, the first instance of CAPS LOCK in the series).
+When Hermione implores him to hear Sirius out, instead of his usual cutting remark, he goes into CAPS LOCK mode (giving us, in fact, the first instance of CAPS LOCK in the series).

-“KEEP QUITE, YOU STUPID GIRL!”
+‘KEEP QUITE, YOU STUPID GIRL!’
 Snape shouted, looking suddenly quite deranged.

-“DON’T TALK ABOUT WHAT YOU DON’T UNDERSTAND!”
+‘DON’T TALK ABOUT WHAT YOU DON’T UNDERSTAND!’

 Again, woah.
 Snape says some pretty awful things to Harry over the course of six years, mocking him, trying to get him expelled, insulting his father.
 But saying Harry should have been killed… that’s a bit below the belt, isn’t it?